cul/omniauth-cul/README.md

 Cul::Omniauth is a gem that facilitates using Rails, [Devise](https://github.com/plataformatec/devise "Devise") and Omniauth with the [CAS offering from Columbia University IT](https://cuit.columbia.edu/cas-authentication "CUIT CAS Documentation").

+At this time, this gem only supports Columbia University's CAS3 authentication endpoint (which provides user affiliation information), but support for additional auth mechanisms may be added later if needed.

 ## Installation and setup

 The instructions below assume that your Rails application's user model will be called "User".